-As soon as your child loses their first tooth, they are thinking about money and how they want to spend it.
-Financial literacy is an important topic to introduce to your child at an early age.
-On today’s episode of The Agent of Wealth Podcast, host Marc Bautis welcomes guest Shara Nadler, founder and CEO of iPiggiBank; a company that is focused on improving financial literacy in children.
-Together, they discuss how to teach your child about finance along with the classes and information that iPiggiBank provides.
+As soon as your child loses their first tooth, they are thinking about money — and how to spend it.
+That said, it’s necessary to introduce financial literacy at an early age, which helps lay the groundwork for good financial habits into adulthood.
+In this episode of The Agent of Wealth Podcast, host Marc Bautis is joined by Shara Nadler, founder and CEO of iPiggiBank, a company that is focused on improving financial literacy in children.
+Together, they discuss how to teach your child good money habits, and the variety of classes and education iPiggiBank provides.

 In this episode, you will learn:

-- What age and topic is appropriate for teaching your child
+- What age and money topics are appropriate for children.

-- The different aspects of financial literacy that are significant to teach your child
+- The different foundations of financial literacy to teach.

-- Where children gain the most finance influence from
+- Where children gain the majority of their financial influence.

 Financial literacy, especially with children, is something that I’m a big proponent of.
 How did you come to start iPiggiBank?